Lippia-io/.github/profile/README.md

   - Explore the seamless synergy between Lippia Test Manager and Microsoft's Playwright for web automation.
 - [Serenity Adapters](https://github.com/Lippia-io/LTM-adapter-Serenity-JVM)
   - Delve into the integration of Lippia Test Manager and Serenity for comprehensive test reporting marked by precision.

+In case you don't find the adapter you need you can directly ingest results using Lippia Test Manager API, you can see the [API documentation](https://docs.lippia.io/#API).

 ### Lippia Core
 - [Lippia Core](https://github.com/Crowdar/lippia-core)